Bud Schwenk

-Wilson Rutherford "Bud" Schwenk Jr. (August 26, 1917– October 1, 1980) was a professional American football quarterback who played four seasons for the Chicago Cardinals, Cleveland Browns, Baltimore Colts, and New York Yankees.
+Wilson Rutherford "Bud" Schwenk Jr. (August 26, 1917– October 1, 1980) was an American professional football player who was a quarterback for four seasons in the National Football League (NFL) and All-America Football Conference (AAFC).

-Schwenk grew up in St. Louis, Missouri and attended Washington University in St. Louis, where he starred on the Washington University Bears football team.
-He set numerous college football records for passing in the 1941 season, his senior year.
-After college, Schwenk played one season for the Cardinals in the National Football League (NFL), before leaving to serve for three years in the United States Navy during World War II.
-Upon his discharge, Schwenk joined the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC).
-After one season with the Browns during which the team won the AAFC championship, Schwenk was traded to the Buffalo Bills and then to the Colts before the start of the 1947 season.
-He went on to have his best year as a player, setting a professional football record for passing attempts in a season.
-Despite his success, the Colts put Schwenk put out on waivers, and he was picked up by the New York Yankees, where he played for one year before leaving football.
+Schwenk was a college football star with the Washington University Bears, for whom he was a single wing halfback, setting numerous passing records in his senior year.
+After college, Schwenk played one season for the Chicago Cardinals in the NFL, before leaving to serve for three years as a PT boat captain in the United States Navy during World War II.

+Upon his discharge, Schwenk signed a contract for the 1946 season with the Cleveland Browns of the new AAFC.
+Although Schwenk was hobbled by injury, the Browns won the AAFC championship that year.
+Schwenk was traded after the 1946 season, landing with the expansion Baltimore Colts, for whom he was the team's first starting quarterback.
+The 1947 season was his best year as a player, with Schwenk setting a professional football record for passing attempts.
+Waived by the Colts, Schwenk was picked up by the New York Yankees for 1948, his final season in football.

-After his playing career, Schwenk spent 30 years as an executive in St. Louis at Junior Achievement, a national nonprofit that prepares young people for the workforce.
-He served as the chairman of Missouri's state athletic commission in the 1970s and was on the board of the St. Louis Better Business Bureau.
-He was inducted into the Washington University sports hall of fame in 1991.
+Schwenk was inducted into the Washington University sports hall of fame in 1991.
 His jersey number 42 is the only one retired by the school's football program.

+Biography

 High school and college career

 Schwenk was a native of St. Louis, Missouri and attended the city's Beaumont High School.
 A three-sport athlete, he became a star halfback who both threw forward passes and ran with the ball at Washington University in St. Louis.
 He played for the Washington University Bears football team, starting as a junior in 1940.
 He set a college football record the following year by running and passing for a combined 516 yards in a single game.
 He surpassed a three-year-old college record for completed passes in a season later in the year, with 114.
 He passed and ran for a total of 1,628 yards.